ustaxcourt/ef-cms/docs/external-contributions.md

             1. If your branch is approved and merged, you have our thanks for your contribution.
 1. If there is PO feedback, address the feedback on the original feature branch.
 Go back to step 3.
 1. If your work passes PO review, congratulations!
 Create a PR from your original feature branch to `court/staging`.
 You will need to wait for a court engineer to approve your PR and merge it.
 Your code is now in `court/staging` and ready to fly to production on the next deployment!

+?> We will be civil, but we are opinionated about the architecture and our coding standards.
+Refer to [Pull Request (PR) Review Process](code-review.md) for more about coding standards.
+We may use [emoji's](https://github.com/erikthedeveloper/code-review-emoji-guide) in our comments.

+?> We will expect civil behavior from contributors as well, and reserve the right to close PR's for unacceptable behavior.
+For more on what is considered unacceptable behavior, refer to [18F Open Source Policy GitHub repository](https://github.com/18f/open-source-policy).

+#### Pre-PR Validation

+Please follow these steps to validate your changes before submitting a pull request:

+1. Fork the repository and create a branch from `staging`.
+1. Run `npm install` in the repository root.
+    1. Do not delete `package-lock.json`.
+1. If reasonable for the changes being made, write tests.
+1. Run `npm run lint:fix` in the repository root.
+1. Run the following scripts, ensuring no failures:
+    1. `npm run test:api`
+    1. `npm run test:client`
+    1. `npm run test:shared`
+    1. `npm run test:pa11y`

 #### Handling Merge Conflicts